i-nahc/ridge/README.md

 # Kernel correctness against a float64 reference, then throughput vs cuBLAS
 ./build/check-gemm

-# The measurement sweep, 336 configs, 4-8 min, use tmux
+# measurement sweep, 336 configs, takes around 4 minutes
 ./build/measure

 # Model accuracy and per-shape ranking against the sweep
 python3 bench/validate.py

 # Autotuner: shortlist size vs regret.
-Runs offline, no GPU needed
 python3 tools/ridge-autotune.py

 # Bottleneck labels vs Nsight Compute, 12 pre-registered configs
 bash bench/run-ncu-validation.sh

-# Ridge as a pruner for Triton's own GEMM autotuner
+# ridge as a pruner for Triton's GEMM autotuner
+# this is just a test for fun, I never really used this nor did I intend for this to be done
 python3 bench/triton-compare.py
 ```